GRIT: Fast, Interpretable, and Verifiable Goal Recognition with Learned Decision Trees for Autonomous Driving: INTRODUCTION

-In this paper, we present \textit{Goal Recognition with Interpretable Trees} (GRIT), a vehicle goal recognition method which satisfies the goals of being fast, accurate, interpretable and verifiable.
+In this paper, we present \textit{Goal Recognition with Interpretable Trees} (GRIT), a vehicle goal recognition method which satisfies the objectives of being fast, accurate, interpretable and verifiable.
 At the core of this method we use decision trees which are trained from vehicle trajectory data.
 Decision trees are computationally efficient and highly structured, which allows GRIT to be fast at inference time and interpretable to humans.
-We have evaluated GRIT across four scenarios from two vehicle trajectory datasets and show that it achieves comparable or better accuracy than deep learning baselines and performs inference fast enough to run in real time.
+We show how properties of GRIT can be verified automatically by mapping the learned trees into propositional logic and using an SMT solver \cite{de_moura_z3_2008}.
+We evaluate GRIT across four scenarios from two vehicle trajectory datasets \cite{bock_ind_2019,krajewski_round_2020} and show that it achieves comparable accuracy to deep learning baselines and performs inference fast enough to run in real time.
 We demonstrate by example how the trained decision trees are human interpretable.
-We show how properties of our models can be verified automatically using SAT verification, for example verifying that a certain goal is always predicted given certain constraints on the input.
-In the event that verification fails, the SMT solver provides a counterexample which can teach us about the way in which the model works.
+We verified several properties of the models, for example verifying that the probability of a goal is above a threshold if a vehicle is in the correct lane for that goal.
+If verification fails, the SMT solver provides a counterexample which can teach us about the way in which the model works, facilitating inspection and debugging.
 To the best of our knowledge, GRIT is the first goal recognition method for autonomous vehicles which has been shown to be verifiable.